mygit388/ARM-Assignment/README.md

-1. Update Connection String  of Database in ‘appsettings.json’
+1. Update Connection String  of the Database in ‘appsettings.json’

 2. Add Migration and Update Database to create Identity tables in Database